fkchang/lessig-hardt/text_format_dsl.md

 4. **Create visual rhythm**:
    - Group similar concepts with consistent formatting
-   - Use your refrain ("The Smart Mucker way to excel and endure") as a reset point with consistent formatting
+   - Use a recurring phrase or theme as a reset point with consistent formatting

 5. **Keep it minimal**:
    - Embrace the default values when possible